Graduate Certificate: Problem Solving for Leading Change

 Why this certificate?

 The purpose of this certificate is to examine how one’s problem-solving style may influence how one solves problems, works in a team, leads change efforts, and acts as an agent of change in society.
 Solving complex problems and leading change can be a convoluted non-linear process and with many variables to consider.
 However, one key and often ignored variable is problem-solving style, which is how one prefers to solve problems (measured by the KAI).
 Problem-solving style indicates if a person is inherently more adaptive (prefers making things better) or more innovative (prefers making things different) when solving problems; which is completely independent of intelligence.
 Kirton’s Adaption-Innovation theory is a common theme throughout the coursework, which provides explanation to how more adaptive and more innovative individuals may work together to lead change.
-Because we are all problem solvers, we are all leaders, and we are all agents of change.
+Because we are all problem solvers, we are all agents of change, and we can all choose to lead..

 This graduate certificate will complement Virginia Tech graduate students’ academic education through the following learning outcomes: